 The plan can choose not to cover the costs of services that aren't medically necessary under Medicare.
 If you're not sure whether a service is covered, check with your provider before you get the service.

 Most Medicare Advantage Plans offer coverage for things that aren't covered by Original Medicare, like vision, hearing, dental, and wellness programs (like gym memberships).
 Plans can also cover more extra benefits than they have in the past, including services like transportation to doctor visits, over-the-counter drugs, adult day-care services, and other health-related services that promote your health and wellness.
 Plans can also tailor their benefit packages to offer these new benefits to certain chronically ill enrollees.
 These packages will provide benefits customized to treat those conditions.
 Check with the plan to see what benefits are offered and if you qualify.
-Most include Medicare prescription drug coverage (Part D).
-In addition to your Part B premium, you usually pay a monthly premium for the Medicare Advantage Plan.
+Most include Medicare Prescription Drug Coverage or Medicare Part D. In addition to your Part B premium, you usually pay a monthly premium for the Medicare Advantage Plan.
 In 2020, the standard Part B premium amount is $144.60 (or higher depending on your income).

 If you need a service that the plan says isn't medically necessary, you may have to pay all the costs of the service.
 But, you have the right to appeal the decision.